Joseph Kellogg (sternwheeler): Collision with Alarm and snags

+On Friday October 12, 1894, Joseph Kellogg sank while it was taking on cargo on the Cowlitz river not far from the river's mouth.
+The falling tide caused the boat to settle on a snag, making a hole in the hull.
+Barges and wrecking equipment were secured.
+The extent of the damage was not immediately known.

+The tide had ebbed out unusually far, and the boat hit the snag where it was thought the water was deep enough for the boat to pass.
+The steamer was beached near Glibbet's mill, and as of Sunday, October 14, was lying there with the bow in the mud and seven feet of water in the engine room.
+Even so, the damage was said to be "not very heavy."
+Wrecking barges were dispatched to the scene from Portland, and the steamer was expected to be raised and returned to Portland for repair on that Sunday the 14th.
+Damage was reported to be $500 by the Steamboat Inspection Service.

 Stolen boat incident

 In September 1889 someone stole one of the small boats of the Joseph Kellogg while the steamer was lying at a wharf in Astoria.
 In July 1890, a boat with the name "Kellogg" on the bow was found in the possession of one John Anderson, at Anderson's ranch on the Oregon side of the Columbia river opposite Coffin Rock.
 An investigation was conducted, which led to the arrest of Anderson by Constable Al Thomas, who transported Anderson to Portland for examination before a magistrate.

 Unlicensed pilot

 In November and December 1888, Charles H. Kellogg handled Joseph Kellogg as pilot without having a pilot's license on the Columbia and Willamette rivers.
-On Friday, February 8, 1889 pled guilty to the charge of operating a vessel without a pilot's license, and was fined $100.
+On Friday, February 8, 1889, pled guilty to the charge of operating a vessel without a pilot's license, and was fined $100.

 Schedules, excursion, and cargo work

 1882 schedule

 In 1882, Joseph Kellogg was running on the following schedule: Leaving Portland from the wharf at the foot of Yamhill Street for Freeport, W.T. on Tuesdays, Thursdays, and Fridays at 7:00 a.m. via the Willamette Slough, stopping at St. Helens, Columbia City, Kalama, W.T., Carroll's Point, Rainier, Cedar Landing, Monticello, and all intermediate points.

 Returning, Joseph Kellogg departed Freeport on Mondays, Wednesdays, and Fridays at 6:00 a.m.
 The steamer remained on this schedule until at least August 1882, and later.